New law, SB 1233 of 2004, secretly eliminated the right of bicyclists and pedestrians to use public roadways

 Appendix H: Letter from County to Senate Transportation Committee.

-April 2007: County staff squashed VTA/County Bicycle-Pedestrian Advisory Committee's (BPAC) request to the Board of Supervisors.
+County staff's excuses for not complying with BOS directive to seek repeal of SB 1233, April 2007: County staff squashed VTA/County Bicycle-Pedestrian Advisory Committee's (BPAC) request to the Board of Supervisors.
 (See related actions by this BPAC.)

 December 2006: VTA staff analyses, December 2006.

 Board action, January 2006: The County Board of Supervisors (BOS) voted, on January 10, 2006, to restore the rights that were secretly eliminated by Senate Bill 1233 [SB 1233 of 2004].
 This was despite County highway engineers' opposition to restoration before the Board's Legislative Committee, and their triple attack on walkers and transit patrons.
 The Board unanimously approved [see minutes of agenda #25] this proposal [see agenda attachment]: "Santa Clara County previously sought ...
 SB 1233 of 2004.
 This new proposal would repeal that language."
 Staff, in an attempt to save face, stated in the appendix to the agenda that SB 1233 had "unintended consequences".
-Furthermore, the County Expressway Master Plan was NOT repudiated as the County Roads Department attempted before the VTA BPAC (Bicycle-Pedestrian Advisory Committee), and County Roads Department then dropped their proposal after losing the vote.
+Furthermore, the County Expressway [Master] Plan was NOT repudiated as the County Roads Department attempted before the VTA BPAC (Bicycle-Pedestrian Advisory Committee), and County Roads Department then dropped their proposal after losing the vote.
 See the detailed recommendation of VTA BPAC in this regard.

-NEW since writing the report: County staff revealed the real reason for their secret process: Thwart the repeal of the pedestrian prohibition by Sunnyvale.
+Shocking admission in 2005: County staff revealed the real reason for their secret process: Thwart the repeal of the pedestrian prohibition by Sunnyvale.
 Also see the rebuttal, why their reason is bogus. and the County Counsel memo regarding SB 1233.

 Example of false statements to the Supervisors made by Michael Murdter, Director of Roads & Airports: